 Last Reviewed May 12, 2015

 Procedure for the Determination of Qualifying Degrees Determination of Qualifying Degrees.
-(When When Degrees are not specifically Specifically defined Listed inby the Minimum Qualifications for Faculty and Administrators in California Community Colleges
+(When When Degrees are not specifically Specifically defined Named inby the Minimum Qualifications for Faculty and Administrators in California Community Colleges

 Committees of faculty evaluate the disciplines listed in the Minimum Qualifications for Faculty and Administrators in California Community Colleges that allow for any qualifying degree in a specified area, but that do not specifically list the exact titles of the degrees which qualify (e.g., Biological Sciences, Dance) for the purpose of developing lists of specific degrees meeting the minimum qualification requirements.
 Composition of these discipline-specific qualification committees consists of two full-time faculty members in the discipline from each college, an Academic Senate President, and a Human Resources Department representative.
 The committees convene each time the Minimum Qualifications for Faculty and Administrators in California Community Colleges is revised and published, or more often as necessary.
+A two thirds majority of the committee is required for approval.

 The Human Resources Department maintains lists approved by the discipline- specific qualifications committee and provides such lists to screening committees as necessary.